GUIDE 2025

 Best For: Public sector, law enforcement, healthcare.

-Furthermore, although it might seem like a regular DCS, PowerDMS’s most significant users stem from the public sector, such as law enforcement, requiring high-level security and management.
+Furthermore, although it might seem like a regular DCS, PowerDMS’s most significant users, such as law enforcement, stem from the public sector, requiring high-level security and management.

-That also means (depending on the workload) that while general users will have no problem using PowerDMS, administrators might have a slight learning curve to catch up with all the subtle possibilities.
-Finally, although the document control software does come with the session timeout option (important for administrators, so they don’t accidentally leave the system open), there’s no customizing option.
+Finally, although document control software does come with the session timeout option (important for administrators, so they don’t accidentally leave the system open), there’s no customizing option.
 Because of that, PowerDMS can prompt a timeout while you’re uploading huge file batches.

 2. Klippa